 After a day spent painting my living room ceiling while the rain teemed down outside I can’t say I was much looking forward to the RR10 at Itchen valley Country Park tonight.
 For one, I was tired.
 Painting ceilings is surprisingly hard work and this one looked as if it might still need another coat.
 On top of this I’d been struggling with a trapped nerve in my leg.
 Apparently this is due to my stupidly high arches, at least according to my GP it is.
 Who’d have thought having high arches could cause so much pain all of a sudden?
 There was a great temptation to stay at home, take some painkillers and go to bed, especially as it was still raining.
 Continue reading The rain continues at Itchen Valley

 Tonight’s RR10 adventure was at Janesmoor Pond in the New Forest, although there was some slight confusion, at least on my part because I thought it was across the road at Stoney Cross.
-Luckily Commando knew where we were going and we managed to pull into the correct car park alongside several other Spitfires who arrived at around the same time.
-The first job was erecting the tent and flag.
+Luckily Commando knew where we were going and we managed to pull into the correct car park .
+The first job was erecting the tent.
 This proved slightly more difficult than expected.
 Continue reading Janesmoor Pond, more ups than downs